indico/indico-user-docs/docs/surveys/setup.md

 Time to add some items to your section.

-You can click on _Add text item_ if your want to include an item that only contains your informative text.
+You can click on _Add text item_ if you want to include an item that only contains your informative text.
-Otherwise you can add one of the actual questions that the survey participant will have to answer.
+Otherwise, you can add one of the actual questions that the survey participant will have to answer.

 In the _Add text item_ pop-up write your prompting text in the box.
 Click on _Save_ in order to show the text item in your section.